RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 title: "ESC Programming and Calibration for OpenROV"
 date: 2014-08-21 16:27
 comments: true
-categories:
+categories: [ BeagleBone Black, OpenROV ]
 ---
 {% imgcap middle /images/openrov_esc.jpg Three ESCs, one for each motor.
 Each has a switch and a power/signal line. %}

 ###ESCs: Brand New Experience
 Electronic speed controllers (ESCs) were completely new to me when I first assembled my OpenROV.
-This article will document my initial misunderstanding of ESCs so that future builders can move forward with fewer glitches.
+This article documents my initial misunderstanding of ESCs so that future builders can move forward with fewer glitches.

 ###First Thing To Remember About ESCs
 Until all three ESCs are calibrated, parts of the OpenROV that seem unrelated might not work.
 For example...